shabtronic/PiZero-FlashCom/README.md

 Running Flashcom.exe will display any debug info from the logger (if contructed with a CSerial device)

-Will also upload files to the PI and reboot:
+It can also upload files to the PI and reboot the PI if needed.

-speed is fixed to 11520x8
+The Uard speed is fixed to 11520x8

-com port is auto detected
+Com port is auto detected

 ![](./Images/FC_Connect.png)